- View the Contract of Carriage for the complete baggage policy.

 For Transport in the 46-Passenger ATR42: If a customer requests that an item, due to its fragile or bulky nature, be carried in the cabin compartment of the aircraft as cabin seat baggage, Cape Air will determine, in its sole discretion, whether the item is acceptable for the safe transport in the cabin and permitted by Cape Air’s operating procedures to be transported in this manner.
 Advanced notification is recommended and additional charges may apply.
 Any cabin seat baggage accepted for transport will be secured in accordance with aircraft operating procedures and security requirements.

-For travel marketed by a Cape Air codeshare partner or interline partner:
+For travel marketed by a Cape Air codeshare partner

 For customers ticketed for travel on a codeshare or interline itinerary, the baggage allowance and fees of the major airline partner apply, subject to the exemptions/limitations noted herein.
 If there is more than one major airline partner in the single itinerary, the baggage policies of the FIRST carrier in the itinerary that files tariffs will be applicable to the entire itinerary.
 Click here for an overview of baggage allowances and fees.